Loading...

 Pause the video and select your answers now.

-The answers are B, bullet points for notes and C, key events and thoughts and feelings, well done.
+And C, key events and thoughts and feelings, well done.

 Read the following sentence and consider this question.

 How could I take the key words and phrases and turn them into note form for a plan?
-The sentence is, I experimented with a variety of ingredients and I invented my very own unique firework.
+The sentence is: I experimented with a variety of ingredients and I invented my very own unique firework!
+Pause the video and have a little think about which words in this sentence are the key words I would need to note down for my plan.

-In note form, I might write, experimented with ingredients and invented my own firework.
+In note form, I might write: experimented with ingredients, and invented my own firework.

-Experimented with ingredients, invented my own firework.
+Particularly here, the key verbs and nouns: experimented with ingredients, invented my own firework.

 Let's check your understanding.

-C, thrilling to watch my firework, pause the video and select your answer.
+Pause the video and select your answer.

 The answer is C, thrilling to watch my firework.